+\begin{remark} One can easily modify the proof of this lemma to adapt to the situation $D\equiv 0$.
+Indeed, as \eqref{E-49} now reduces to $X_t \le \|x(0)\|_p + t\|v(0)\|_p$, the case becomes much easier.
+We only need to let $K=K(t) = t^{1+\e}$ for some $\e>0$ and replace the paragraph from \eqref{E-43} to \eqref{E-17} by

+as $t\to+\infty$, where the last convergence is due to the uniform integrability of $\|v(0)\|_p$ as well as Remark \ref{R5.5}.(iii).
+Consequently, this lemma is still valid for the case $D\equiv 0$ if we replace the assumption \eqref{asspt-psi-1} by

+As we will see soon, this is exactly the assumption for $\psi$ in Lemma \ref{align-integrable} in the next subsection, where the unconditional alignment for square integrable intensity is considered.
+For this reason, we do not attempt to cover the case of constant zeros intensity in the statement of the present lemma, and we just leave this case to Lemma \ref{align-integrable}.
+The same situation also applies for the uncondition flocking results in Theorem \ref{uncond-flock-constant-D} and \ref{flocking-integrable}. \end{remark}

-This proves the velocity alignment. \end{proof} Now, we are ready to introduce the unconditional flocking results for the constant intensity.
-In order to yield the flocking estimates, we need integrability of the velocity expectation, and thus we require stronger communication weight.
-Moreover, we will see the emergence of the flocking is actually at least algebraically fast.
+Now, we are ready to introduce the unconditional flocking results for the constant intensity.
+In order to yield the flocking estimates, we need the integrability of the velocity expectation, and thus a stronger communication weight is required.
+Moreover, we will see from the proof that the emergence of the flocking is actually at least algebraically fast.